decision-labs/spacialdb-devcenter/pages/Instant-Map.md

 Awesome!
 Signed up, logged-in; we are ready for our first geospatial database.
 If you have used PostGIS before you will have all the PostGIS goodness you are used to, with the added bonus of accessibility from anywhere and anytime.
 Not to mention some of the real-time APIs for mobile development that will be available soon.

 Via the website after login you will be redirected to your dashboard at: [http://beta.spacialdb.com/dashboard](http://beta.spacialdb.com/dashboard).
-You will see the "New Database" button here.
+You will see the **New Database** button here.
 Go ahead and click it... and bam! you have a fresh install of a personal Geospatial database.
 You will see the connection parameters here.

 CLI command: